 Sources of inoculum for this disease are rachises, shoots, and petioles killed during the previous growing season that remain on the trees.
 Cankers can also provide inoculum for as long as 6 years.
 Spores from these sources cause primary infections on the vegetative and flowering buds.
 Secondary infections subsequently occur on shoots, rachises, fruit, and leaves from spores produced in the primary infected plant parts.
 The pathogen can cause latent infections on buds, leaves, and fruit.
 Symptoms of the disease are triggered to develop by temperatures over 86°F (30°C).

 Spores are spread in water from spring and summer rains, via water from sprinkler irrigation, or other means (birds, hemipteran insects, etc.).
 The optimum temperature range for disease development is 80° to 86°F, and the disease can become very severe during late spring to summer when temperatures and relative humidity in pistachio orchards are high.

 Botryosphaeria panicle and shoot blight is extremely difficult to control, especially if allowed to increase over several years.
-The best approach employs fungicides, pruning, and irrigation management.
-Lower the sprinklers so that water does not reach the tree canopy or shorten the duration of irrigation from 48 to 24 hours.
-Irrigating only during the daytime for 12 hours in 2 consecutive days reduces the disease significantly.
+The best approach employs monitoring, pruning, fungicides, and irrigation management.

 UC IPM Pest Management Guidelines: Pistachio